vazome/vazome.tech/content/AI and MLOps/MLOps on Kubernetes — Jupyter, MLFlow, Airflow.md

 ![[Pasted image 20250707191809.png]]
 Though there is a concern, considering isolated nature of tasks, we pass data between them with XCom.

+At [[Apache Airflow]] article you can find more info on deployment and configuration.